-Students who minor in history complete three foundation courses in World History and American History as well as at least four elective courses.
-History minors also complete HIST 290, Theories and Methods.
+Students who minor in history complete three 100-level foundation courses, as well as at least four elective courses.
+History minors also complete HIST 290, Seminar in Historical Theories and Methods.
 The critical thinking and research skills developed in the History minor complement any number of major programs in the humanities as well as the natural and social sciences and prepare students for a wide range of careers.
 Students minoring in history must complete the following requirements, usually in the sequence outlined.

 FOUNDATION COURSES (Ideally to be completed by the end of the sophomore year.)
 3 courses/ 12 credits